Create a network that helps you understand your own tasks better.

 Collaborate across teams.

-Building strong work relationships is just as important as getting results.
-When you take the time to learn what your coworkers do and why their work matters, you create a support network that helps you understand your own tasks better.
-You can build these genuine connections through “micro-interactions,” like chatting for thirty seconds before a meeting starts or sending a quick, friendly message to a colleague.
-Don't let the fear of being awkward stop you from reaching out; staying isolated makes it harder to get the help you need later.
+Strong work relationships matter just as much as getting things done.
+When you learn what your coworkers do and why their work is important, you build a support network that helps you with your own tasks.
+You can make real connections through small moments, like chatting for a few seconds before a meeting or sending a quick, friendly message.
+Don’t worry about feeling awkward when you reach out.
+If you keep to yourself, it can be harder to get help when you need it.

-Building professional relationships develops your networking skills.
-As you move up, your success depends on your ability to collaborate across different teams and influence people at all levels.
+Building professional relationships helps you improve your networking.
+As you advance in your career, your success will depend on how well you work with different teams and connect with people at all levels.

 Put these approaches into practice.

-Let’s look at practical ways to build social capital—the structural value, trust, and mutual respect built through brief, positive daily encounters.
+Let’s look at practical ways to build social capital, which comes from trust, respect, and positive daily interactions.

 “I used to sit silently in the conference room waiting for the project lead to arrive, staring intently at my laptop to look 'busy.'
 One day, I asked the developer sitting next to me what she was working on.
 That 30-second chat turned into a weekly rhythm.
 When our software crashed a month later, she answered my urgent message instantly because I wasn't just an anonymous email address to her anymore.”